The scientifically proven effects of vibration massage- with clinical applications

 There are two things that determine the benefits you will receive from vibrations:

 In general you’ll get the best benefits using your massager at about 50 Hz, while anything from 40-60 will be pretty good.
-That is about 2400-3600 rpm, with the ideal about 3000.
+Most machines give their speed as per minute so that is about 2,400-3,600 rpm, with the ideal about 3,000 rpm.

 Lets look at applying this to various types of massagers.